• Home

 Sliced peaches in a pan with sugar and spices on top.

 While your filling is baking you can get your topping made.
+The topping resembles a soft biscuit dough it is soft but thick.

 In a large bowl combine your flour, 1/2 cup sugar, 1/2 cup brown sugar, baking powder and salt, mix it all together.